saifalushi1/mack/README.md

 </ul>

 ### How To Run
-*it is not currently in a state to run on other machines because of my backend configs*
+*it is not currently in a state to run on other machines because of my backend configs* <br />
 BackEnd: <code>run npm i</code>Then<code>run: npm run build</code> *run this first*<br />
 FrontEnd: <code>run npm i</code>Then<code>run: npm start</code><br />